 For projection purposes we use the yield projections estimated for reference Model 2B.
-Because a directed fishery on pollock was banned between 1999 and 2004, and because the 2005 and 2006 fisheries were greatly limited, we do not believe the 2006 AI pollock selectivity-at-age assumed in these models would be relevant to a fully utilized directed fishery.
-For projections we used the selectivity-at-age derived from the 2005 EBS pollock assessment (Ianelli, et al 2005), because a current estimate for selectivity-at-age for a directed pollock fishery in the Aleutians is not available (Table 1A.26).
+Because a directed fishery on pollock was banned between 1999 and 2004, and because the 2005 through 2007 fisheries were greatly limited, we do not believe the 2007 AI pollock selectivity-at-age assumed in these models would be relevant to a fully utilized directed fishery.
+For projections, we used the 2005 selectivity-at-age derived from the 2006 EBS pollock assessment (Ianelli, et al 2006), because a current estimate for selectivity-at-age for a directed pollock fishery in the Aleutians is not available (Table 1A.26).
 The selectivity-at-age for the EBS pollock would be applicable if an Aleutian Islands Pollock fishery was prosecuted by EBS pollock fishing vessels.
-Catchability within the reference model (Model 2B) is fixed at 1.0.
-The reference model excludes fishery data from east of 174°W longitude, but includes all AIBTS data from west of 170°W longitude.
+Catchability for the reference Model 2B is fixed at 1.0.
+We note that the reference model excludes fishery data from east of 174°W longitude, but includes all AIBTS data from west of 170°W longitude.